nickorfitelli/Smart-Home-Dashboard-Container/README.md

 :heavy_check_mark:-As a user, I want to be able to add a new smart device

-:exclamation:-As a user, I want to be able to edit a smart device
+:heavy_check_mark:-As a user, I want to be able to edit a smart device

 :exclamation:-As a user, I want to be able to turn on/off a particular smart device